Blood cancer treatment planning

 Your healthcare team

-If you’re diagnosed with blood cancer, your treatment and care will come from team of doctors, nurses and other healthcare professionals that specialise in blood cancer.
+If you’re diagnosed with blood cancer, your treatment and care will come from a team of doctors, nurses and other healthcare professionals that specialise in blood cancer.
 This is called a multi-disciplinary team (MDT).

 Your MDT will meet regularly to discuss how your care is going.
 Your doctor or nurse will update you on what’s been discussed after the MDT meetings.